Malu Maglutac

 Maria "Malu" Lourdes Maglutac Chiongbian (born October 10, 1960) is a former Filipino TV show host, ballet dancer, model, actress, newscaster, and beauty pageant title holder.
-She co-hosted the hit variety show Student Canteen from 1984-1990.
+She co-hosted the variety show Student Canteen from 1984 to 1990.

 Early life

 Malu Maglutac was born in 1960 in Makati, Philippines.
 She is the daughter of businessman Mariano Maglutac and Alice Morales.
 She and her two older brothers, Joey and Thomas, were brought up in Bel-Air Village, a gated subdivision in the Makati area.
 Maglutac was raised Catholic, but she later identified as Christian.

 She began studying Ballet at age 4 under the late Inday Gaston Mañosa.